sfpugh/smart-alarm-learning-labels/README.md

 unzip data.zip
 ```

 Open Jupyter notebook and open the .ipynb file of interest.
-Be sure to select the virtual environment created in the installation steps above as the kernel for the notebook before proceeding to run the cells.
+Once you open a notebook, activate the virtual environment created in the installation steps by navigating to the 'Kernel' tab in the toolbar, then hover on 'Change kernel', then select the proper environment.
+Now you can run all the cells in the notebook.
 ```
 jupyter notebook
 ```